 On successful completion of the course students will be able to:

-|Objectives||The purpose of this course is to develop students' interest and skills in the context of a medical research project.
+1. Develop interest and skills in the context of a medical research project.
 This is done within the framework of one year supervised research that culminates in a written thesis.

-|Content||A program of supervised research approved by the Head of School, School of Medicine and Public Health.
 If the research project involves human participants, human tissue or access to personal records, eg medical records, approval must be obtained from the appropriate research ethics committee.
 If the research project involves animals, approval from the relevant University ethics committee must be sought.

-This course is only available to students enrolled in the Bachelor of Medical Science program.|
+This course is only available to students enrolled in the Bachelor of Medical Science (Honours) program.

 Basic grounding in medical sciences as taught in the first three years of the Bachelor of Medicine program.

 Face to Face On Campus 5 hour(s) per Week for Full Term

 There will be a number of scheduled meetings with the Program Convenor, support staff or supervisors.

 Self-Directed 35 hour(s) per Week for Full Term